 Arch sat and stared, paralysed by anger and grief.
 He saw the front gates part, just far enough to let the two men through, and he saw them close behind them.
 He saw Abbot and his father walk back to the Old Barn, shutting themselves inside.
 He heard the steady cadence of rain, and saw water pooling in the ashes of Desolation.
 Arch waited for something to break his inertia, for his sister to turn over and see him, for his father to come home and comfort him.
 Nothing.
 Silence.
 An hour passed, perhaps, two, three.
 And then the sound of creaking wood – his father at the door.
 In that instant Arch decided: he wouldn’t let his chance be snatched away like this, he wouldn’t let them cheat him.
 He grabbed his jacket and tied it around his waist.
 With a last look back into his room, to his sleeping sister, he pulled himself out of the window and padded along the edge of the roof.
 Dropping down to the muddy street he skirted past the other shanties and lean-to’s, running through the wet night until he came to the winch that opened the main gates.
 When he was sure Ajax and Sam couldn’t see him, he pulled the rope slowly, surely, until the gates were open enough to slip through.
 And then he was out in the night.

 Arch ran breathless through the woods, panting and wheezing as he tried to make out the muddy footprints of Rufus and the stranger.
 They had a huge head-start, but there was only one way out of the valley, and so far, he’d kept track of their prints.
-The wind howled around him and the rain spat through the bare trees, the black night seeming to darken with each minute.
+The wind howled around him and the rain spat through the bare trees, inky twilight darkening with each minute.
 He ran until he was exhausted and walked till he regained his energy, running and walking, running and walking, until eventually he passed under a huge fallen oak, and caught himself: there, perhaps a hundred metres away, he saw the glow of a campfire.
 He’d caught up to them.
 But standing there, alone, in the dark woods, he’d lost all of the righteous fury that had driven him through the bleak night.
-The path behind him had been swallowed by the night, and he knew he couldn’t make it back to Desolation without the help of daylight.
+It had grown darker since he’d left the barricade, and he knew he couldn’t make it back to Desolation without the help of daylight.
 He crept closer to the campfire, hoping to catch a glimpse of the kindly man and steel himself to ask for help.
 Through the skeletal forest he moved, drawing closer and closer, metre by metre – until there he was.

 About the Author